Ed Stoppard: Career

 Stoppard's film credits include appearing as one of the main characters in The Pianist, Henryk Szpilman.
 He also starred as the main character, Thomas, in Joy Division, and as Lieutenant Addis in Nanny McPhee and the Big Bang.

 In 2007 he played the title role in the BBC's drama-documentary Tchaikovsky: Fortune and Tragedy.
 In 2008 Stoppard returned to the stage in the Hampstead Theatre production of Amy Rosenthal's D. H. Lawrence biodrama On the Rocks, alongside Nick Caldecott and Charlotte Emmerson.

 In 2010 he was cast in the role of Sir Hallam Holland in the 2010 BBC sequel to Upstairs, Downstairs.
 He also appeared in Any Human Heart, the Channel Four mini-series adaptation of William Boyd's critically acclaimed novel of the same name, alongside Matthew Macfadyen.

 Stoppard was cast as Adrien Deume, a Swiss diplomat, Ariane's husband, in a screen version of Albert Cohen's novel Belle du Seigneur.
 He appeared in two television docudramas: playing Hans Litten in The Man Who Crossed Hitler, and Alan Turing in Britain's Greatest Codebreaker.
 Later that year Stoppard starred in British independent feature film Papadopoulos & Sons in which he played banking mogul Rob.
 The film was released in the UK through Cineworld on 5 April 2013.
 In 2013 he appeared alongside David Tennant and Emily Watson in the BBC miniseries, The Politician's Husband.
 From 2017 he played King Philip IV of France in the historical fiction series, Knightfall.

 He plays the role of Director of Stability in Brave New World, a 2020 American sci-fi dystopian drama series on the streaming service Peacock.
 It is an adaptation of the novel of the same name by Aldous Huxley.

+In 2026, Stoppard won the Best Director award at the Prague Independent Film Festival for his directorial debut, the short film The Confession.

 Stage

 Stoppard's stage credits include the title role in English Touring Theatre's 2005 Hamlet, alongside Anita Dobson (which also ran at the New Ambassadors Theatre) in Shakespeare's The Merchant of Venice, and Konstantin in Chekhov's The Seagull at the Chichester Festival Theatre in 2003.
 His West End credits include Tom Wingfield in a 2007 revival of The Glass Menagerie at the Apollo Theatre, and the British premiere of Wit.
 He appeared in a revival of Arcadia, written by his father, at the Duke of York's Theatre in the West End in June 2009 alongside Samantha Bond and Neil Pearson.
 He played Valentine Coverly.
 In early 2012, he played the role of Peter in the Trafalgar Studios' production of the Francois Archambault play The Leisure Society.

-In 2020 Stoppard appeared in Leopoldstadt, a play by his father, Tom Stoppard.
-The Wyndham's Theatre production is set among the Jewish community of Vienna in the first half of the 20th century and follows the lives of "a prosperous Jewish family who had fled the pogroms in the East".
+In 2020 Stoppard appeared in Leopoldstadt, a play by his father, Tom Stoppard at the Wyndham's Theatre, London.
+The play is set among the Jewish community of Vienna in the first half of the 20th century and follows the lives of "a prosperous Jewish family who had fled the pogroms in the East".